Login Join

 Discovery Parks Hobart is a handy base for city exploring, with Mt Wellington/kunanyi close by (Credit: Gypsy and Her Wild)

-Discovery Park Swan Valley, Perth
+Discovery Parks Swan Valley, Perth

 Located in a quiet spot right in the middle of the Swan Valley wine region, this urban park is excellent for wine lovers.
 Join a tour or self-drive around Western Australia’s oldest wine region, tasting the renowned verdelho, chenin blanc, shiraz and fortified wines.
 For beer lovers, there’s also an ale trail with brewhouses galore.
 Families will love visiting Caversham Wildlife Park or spending the day at one of Perth’s glorious beaches that look out onto the Indian Ocean.
 On-site, you have a swimming pool, a movie room and shared social spaces for all to enjoy.